OnlyBadForecasts/OnlyBadForecasts.github.io/README.md

 5. The past 20 seasons of historical data (thin solid lines of various colors)
 6. A secondary chart that quantifies residuals

-### Median Prediction, Prediction 10th-90th Percentiles, Past 20 Seasons, and Residuals
+### Median Prediction, Prediction 10th-90th Percentiles, Historical Median ('91-'20), Past 20 Seasons, and Residuals

 ---